chimericdream/worldofpannotia.com/src/_skills/open-lock.md

     {: #open-lock-dc-table .table .table-bordered .table-hover .table-striped data-caption="Table: Open Lock DCs" }
   action: "Opening a lock is a full-round action."
   try_again: ""
-  special: "If you have the Nimble Fingers feat, you get a +2 bonus on _open lock_ checks."
+  special: "If you have the Nimble Fingers feat, you get a +2 bonus on {% skill_link open-lock %} checks."
   synergy: ""
   restriction: ""
   untrained: "You cannot pick locks untrained, but you might successfully force them open."